-The Exchangeable Image File header contains information about the image, the open.
 Exposure depends on aperture and shutter speed, as well as the camera's sensitivity to light (controlled by the ISO).
-An exposure is also shorthand for a photograph or frame (refers to a frame of film).
+"Exposure" is also shorthand for a photograph or frame (a frame of film).

-Exposure The amount of light that enters a camera for the length of time the shutter is tings in such a way that highlight details are taken from the underexposed photos and shadows details from the overexposed ones.
+Exposure Fusion Combination of photos of the same scene taken under different exposure settings in such a way that highlight details are taken from the underexposed photos and shadow details from the overexposed ones.